-1. Violence Prevention Workshop: A five-hour workshop marketed to all MSU students, faculty and staff offered within the first six weeks of Fall and Spring semesters.
+1. Violence Prevention Workshop: A five-hour workshop marketed to all MSU students, faculty, and staff offered within the first six weeks of the Fall and Spring semesters.
 Participants engage in interactive learning focusing on the primary prevention technique of bystander intervention.
 Consent is defined and discussed within the workshop.
 Additional topics include gender stereotypes, causes of violence, and how to support a survivor of sexual violence.
+The workshop is advertised across campus for students, faculty, and staff.
+The Honors College, Psychology Department, Sociology Department, and the Women's and Gender Studies minor all receive specific emails to share with students about the event.
+Table tents, advertising on MSU's website, radio program, and event calendar are also used.